Treatment Approaches

 Effective therapy focuses on understanding the patterns that keep symptoms going.

 Many people arrive feeling stuck in cycles of intrusive thoughts, anxiety, avoidance, reassurance seeking, or emotional shutdown that seem impossible to interrupt.
 Others struggle with symptoms that do not fit neatly into a single diagnosis.
-These patterns may appear as OCD, anxiety disorders, tics, eating concerns, trauma related responses, or family dynamics that have gradually settled into rigid patterns.
+These patterns may appear as OCD, anxiety disorders, tic disorders, eating concerns, trauma-related responses, or family dynamics that have gradually settled into rigid patterns.

 Some individuals have already tried therapy but continue to feel stuck.
-In these situations, treatment often becomes more effective when we focus on understanding the function of the behaviors that are maintaining the cycle.
+In these situations, treatment often becomes more effective when we shift the focus from the symptom itself to the patterns that are maintaining it.

-My work draws from several evidence based behavioral and cognitive approaches.
-These models provide practical tools for addressing OCD, anxiety disorders, tic disorders, and other conditions where avoidance and reinforcement patterns play an important role.
+My work draws from several evidence-based behavioral and cognitive approaches.
+These models provide practical tools for addressing OCD, anxiety disorders, tic disorders, and related conditions where avoidance, reassurance seeking, and reinforcement patterns play an important role.

 Functional Analysis

-Functional analysis looks at how thoughts, emotions, behaviors, and environmental responses interact over time.
-In particular, it examines the function of a behavior.
+Functional analysis examines how thoughts, emotions, behaviors, and environmental responses interact over time.
+In particular, it focuses on the function of a behavior.
 Many behaviors that seem confusing or irrational begin to make more sense when we understand what they are trying to accomplish.

 For example, compulsions, avoidance, reassurance seeking, or emotional shutdown often serve the function of reducing anxiety, escaping uncertainty, or preventing a feared outcome.

-This includes situations where people experience disturbing intrusive thoughts about harm, morality, or sexuality that feel completely inconsistent with their values.
+This can include situations where people experience disturbing intrusive thoughts about harm, morality, or sexuality that feel completely inconsistent with their values.

 By identifying the patterns that reinforce these behaviors, treatment can become much more precise.